peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

  Gets a value indicating whether this context's Precision property is in bits, rather than digits.
 The default is false.  <b>Returns:</b>

- `true` true if this context's Precision property is in bits, rather than digits; otherwise,  `false` false ..
-The default is false.  `true` true if this context's Precision property is in bits, rather than digits; otherwise,  `false` false .
+ `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false`  ..
+The default is false.  `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false`  .
 The default is false.

 <a id="IsSimplified"></a>
 ### IsSimplified

     public bool IsSimplified { get; }

  Gets a value indicating whether to use a "simplified" arithmetic.
 In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
-For further details, see <a href="http://speleotrove.com/decimal/dax3274.html">  `http://speleotrove.com/decimal/dax3274.html` http://speleotrove.com/decimal/dax3274.html </a>  <b>Returns:</b>
+For further details, see <a href="http://speleotrove.com/decimal/dax3274.html">  `http://speleotrove.com/decimal/dax3274.html`  </a>  <b>Returns:</b>

- `true` true if to use a "simplified" arithmetic; otherwise,  `false` false ..
+ `true`  if to use a "simplified" arithmetic; otherwise,  `false`  ..
 In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
-For further details, see <a href="http://speleotrove.com/decimal/dax3274.html">  `http://speleotrove.com/decimal/dax3274.html` http://speleotrove.com/decimal/dax3274.html </a> .  `true` true if a "simplified" arithmetic will be used; otherwise,  `false` false .
+For further details, see <a href="http://speleotrove.com/decimal/dax3274.html">  `http://speleotrove.com/decimal/dax3274.html`  </a> .  `true`  if a "simplified" arithmetic will be used; otherwise,  `false`  .

 <a id="Precision"></a>
 ### Precision